Activities and Clubs

 All students are encouraged to involve themselves in one or more of the 40 school clubs and activities at CVHS.
 For specific information about club meetings and events, watch the Daily Bulletin or contact CVHS Activities Director, Kristina Stone.

 Student groups must apply to the school for recognition and are subject to school district policy IGDA-AR.
-All school sponsored student groups have a staff advisor that takes an active role in planning and activities of the group.
+All school-sponsored student groups have a staff advisor that takes an active role in planning and activities of the group.
 Non-school sponsored groups are not sponsored, supported financially, or endorsed by the district and will not be supervised by district staff.
+All such groups will have a staff monitor at all activities on school property during school hours.
 Student clubs meet during the lunch break or outside the regular school day.

 Dances are usually sponsored by school clubs or organizations as fundraising activities.
 They generally occur in the cafeteria; Student Body Cards are required for admission.
 As school sponsored events, students are expected to dress and behave in accordance with district and school guidelines/expectations.
 The high school dance experience should be both safe and respectful.
 At all school events, including dances, we want to be sure that students are in a safe, positive, and healthy environment.